gunja-prasanth/digital-electronics/PHASE 4 Sequential Logic/day22_ Timing_Parameters/README.md

 ## 🎯 Objective

-Understand timing constraints in sequential circuits.
+Understand timing constraints in the sequential circuits.

 ---